BenTaylorPublic/screeps/README.md

     Using empire logic, conscript rooms into providing a creep Wait till all conscripted creeps are at rally flag Rooms should only be conscripted within a range of X to the room (3?)

+Change to attack one logging
+    Count rooms, add names to string
+    Log the count and list
+    Then rooms log as theyre made

+Empire should pass an empire command down
+    Attack one halts all spawning
 ```
 ### Short term
 ```
+Flag helper function to get flags
+    Pass it:
+        an array of strings
+        bool if the array can have extra on the end (eg "derp" or "derp-uniqueNumber") Optional room name string, if it should be a limited to a specific room

-Reporting via flag "live-report"
+Reporting via flag "report"
     Should have
         Room name
         Time stamp
         Days/Hours/minutes since then
         Message Type (Attention, Stages, Defense)
         Message
-    Reports should be emailed if I don't use "live-report" for 21 days (3 weeks)
+    Reports should be emailed if I don't use "report" for 21 days (3 weeks)

+Remove live from all flag names

 Mining minerals and directly selling them